 2. Transportation to Magic Kingdom and Animal Kingdom

 Buses are the only complimentary transportation option from the WDW Dolphin to the Magic Kingdom park or Animal Kingdom theme park.
 I sort of hate buses at WDW because they take forever.
 Plus these buses are not official Disney buses, they are operated by Mears so when headed to the Magic Kingdom they will drop you off at the Ticket and Transportation center instead of the front gate like official Walt Disney World Resort buses.
-If you opt to bring a car and drive to each park, be aware there is a parking fee of $27 per night for self parking.
+If you opt to bring a car and drive to each park, be aware there is a $35 parking fee for Dolphin guests.

 3. Extra Fees